thedynamiclinker/sudocode/bin/whoami.md

 0: Those things were Computers.
 Isn't that the field you chose, as a career, because you love it?

 1: No. I mean yes.
-But no, not like that.
+But no. Not like that.
 I mean when I think about the history of our field, I don't think about "The Fistem Incorporated Four Sixty Twelve dash Sleventy" or whatever.
 I don't go home and read about that stuff.
 And I don't care about it.
 Or know it.
 That's what I mean.
 I'm a programmer.

 0: There are people who love that stuff.
 What's the difference?